jina-ai/finetuner/README.md

     train_data='path/to/some/data.csv',
 )
 ```
-More information on providing your own training data is found in the [Prepare Training Data](https://finetuner.jina.ai/walkthrough/create-training-data/) section of the [walkthrough](https://finetuner.jina.ai/walkthrough/).
+More information on providing your own training data is found in the [Prepare Training Data](https://finetuner.jina.ai/walkthrough/create-training-data/) section of the [Finetuner documentation](https://finetuner.jina.ai/).